 My name is Annemarie, a Dutch illustrator and graphic designer from the Netherlands now living in the south of Sardegna.
-We have only moved here recently (a little over 6 weeks as I write this), so everything is brand new!
-I have been working towards this for years and now that it is finally here, this is only the beginning.
+We recently celebrated our one-year-in-Italy-anniversary!

 A few frequently asked questions answered.

 How did you decide to move abroad?
 Honestly, I don’t know.
 It just grew.
 M and I have no clue who brought it up first.
 I used to dream about traveling the world with a backpack, but I was also realistic enough to realize that that sounds much more romantic than it is.
 And honestly it doesn’t really fit my character, I’d be miserable not knowing what’s next áll the time, moving around non stop, new people, new places, being social.
 I wish I could, but it’s just not for me.
 I am more of a cosy home kind of girl with a taste for adventure.
 So living abroad in one place, with all the benefits of beautiful nature, hikes, beaches ánd a cosy home sounded better to me.